network1618033/TextEditiorKMJ---BlocNotes/README.md

 TextEditorKMJ is an application similar to Windows Notepad.
 It was designed in C # with WinForms.

-It allows text editing functions, namely:
+It allows text editing functions like: